leonlogli/img-vs-container-nodejs-app/README.md

-# Docker "Hello World" Example
+# Docker "img-vs-container-nodejs-app" Example

-This is a simple Docker example that shows how to run a "Hello World" container.
+This is a simple Docker example that shows the difference between docker image and container

 ## Prerequisites